zNaLa/docs/docs/Permissions.md

 ## Why does Rythm ask for `Administrator` permission when I invite it?
 ## What permissions do I need to grant if I don't want the bot to have `Administrator` permission?
 ---
-Upon inviting, Rythm asks for `Administrator` permission because that will make things easier for you to use the bot without any setup required.
-Make sure Rythm has all of the permissions to work properly if you revoke its `Administrator` permission: `Read Text Channels & See Voice Channels`, `Send Messages`, `Manage Messages`, `Embed Links`, `Add Reactions`, `Use External Emoji`, `Connect`, `Speak`.
+Upon inviting, Rythm asks for `Administrator` permission because it will make things easier for you to use the bot without any setup required.
+Make sure Rythm has all of these permissions to work properly if you revoke its `Administrator` permission: `Read Text Channels & See Voice Channels`, `Send Messages`, `Manage Messages`, `Embed Links`, `Add Reactions`, `Use External Emoji`, `Connect`, `Speak`.

 ## How can I make Rythm only respond to Admins/specific roles?